kishanrajput23/Training-Schedule-Management/project_guide.md

 - For admin login you can use predefined username and password i,e, Username : admin and Password : 12345.
 - After login successfully, it will give you access of all operations that an admin can perform.

-**Note:** If an admin enters wrong username and password 3 times consecutively then the program will automatically stops and shows `ACCESS DENIED` to an admin.
+**Note:** If an admin enters wrong username and password 3 times consecutively then the program will automatically stops and shows `ACCESS DENIED` message to an admin.

 2. Faculty Login
 - For faculty login you can use predefined username and password which is already given in `facultyLogin.csv` file.
 - After login successfully, it will give you access of all operations that a faculty can perform.

-**Note:** Just like admin if a faculty also enters wrong username and password 3 times consecutively then the program will automatically stops and shows `ACCESS DENIED` to faculty.
+**Note:** Just like admin if a faculty also enters wrong username and password 3 times consecutively then the program will automatically stops and shows `ACCESS DENIED` message to faculty.

 3. Exit
 - This option allows an user to exit from the program completely.